Saivarun2185/LAParkingCitations05/README.md

 ## The Big Data Question:

 - Zachary Haider:
-How does the color of car correspond to the number of cars that let the meter expire?
+For each  car that let the meter expire how many cars of each color were there?

 - Saivarun Illendula:
 For each year from 2010 to 2018 what is the total number of fines for the violation of "NO STOP/STAND AM" in the city of LA ?